Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Underarms

-This area is particularly prone to PIH because the skin is thin and often occluded by clothing.
 Underarm brightening requires both treatment and breathable workout gear.

 Sports Bra Lines

-For women, the band and straps of sports bras create constant friction during high-impact activities.
+For women, the band and straps create constant friction during high-impact activities.
 Dark lines under the bust and over the shoulders are common.

-Properly fitted bras and seamless designs help, but some friction is inevitable with supportive bras.
+Properly fitted bras and seamless designs help.
+But some friction is hard to avoid with supportive bras.

 Feet